Priority Management¶

 Matching entities are automatically updated with the priority level defined in the policy.

-If multiple policies match a given entity, the highest priority level takes precedence.
+If multiple policies match a given entity, the highest priority level takes precedence across all policy types.

 TrackMe will show an informational message in the entity screen, displaying the policy managing the entity, the requested priority level, and the effective priority level.